mlidbom/typed-linq-collections/README.md

 - **`QFloatIterable`** - For float collections
 - **`QDecimalIterable`** - For Decimal collections
 - **`QFractionIterable`** - For Fraction collections

--
-and so on with equivalents for QList, QSet, QDict, QFrozenSet, QDefaultDict.
+and so on with numeric specializations of QList, QSet, QDict, QDefaultDict, QFrozenSet.